Introduction to Financial Statement Analysis

 - Elements and sizing aspects of the audit sample.

 - Random selection method.

-Unit 3: The Use of Statistical Methods to Audit The Risks of Internal Control Systems:
+Unit 3: Statistical Approach to Audit Risks of Internal Control Systems

 - KEDA model.